-Although I expected Tibetan cuisines like Momos or Thukpa from the restaurants in Kaza, I found many of them to cater western foods.
+Although I expected Tibetan cuisines like Momos or Thukpa from the restaurants in Kaza, I found many of them to cater to western foods.
 Besides, common Indian foods like dal, rice, curries were also available.
 Apart from unknown street shops, I loved the following restaurants in Kaza for their atmosphere and food.

 Just a brief walk from the bus stop in old Kaza, this colorful small coffee shop run by Ecosphere volunteers offers a pleasant environment for having food.
 I went there several times and am pretty sure that you will, too.
 They also arrange a film show at night, a movie theatre alternate in this little town.
-It might not be a bad idea to watch Seven Years in Tibet sitting near Tibetan border!
+It might not be a bad idea to watch Seven Years in Tibet sitting near the Tibetan border!

 Hotel Deysor and Restaurant